Stevovenom/Ag-Vision/README.md

 ## 🔧 How we built it-
 1. Utilized the Gemini AI API for crop detection and recommendation
 2. The frontend consumes this API to display the results to the user
-3. Integrated tools like Gemini AI for crop analysis and Twilio for notifications, and Flutter for Mobile App Development.
+3. Integrated tools like Gemini AI for crop analysis, and Flutter for Mobile App Development.

 ## 💪 Challenges we ran into -
 Time constraints and learning new technologies on the go